| |

 A unified approach involves breaking down silos, building collaboration across teams, and deploying integrated tools and processes.
 Organizations that achieve this alignment ensure that IT operations and service delivery work toward the same business objectives.

 Virima plays a direct role in strengthening this interdependence.
 Virima does not provide a standalone ITOM platform.
 Instead, it integrates with existing ITOM providers and enhances them with discovery-driven capabilities, service mapping, and ViVID™ (Virima Visual Impact Display).
-These capabilities deepen visibility and deliver actionable insights inside existing platforms.
+These capabilities deepen visibility and deliver clear insights inside existing platforms.

 Virima bridges IT operations and service management by connecting discovery-sourced configuration data to ITSM workflows.
 Its integrations with ServiceNow, Jira Service Management, Ivanti, Halo, Xurrent, Hornbill, and TeamDynamix mean that asset data, service dependencies, and change context are visible inside the tools IT teams already use, without replacing existing platforms.